xinjli/transphone/README.md

 The tokenizer has a similar interface as HuggingFace tokenizer, which converts a string into each languages' phonemes

 The tokenizer will first lookup lexicon dictionary for pronunciation, it will fall back to the G2P engine if lexicon is not available.
-Currently, eng, cmn, jpn have lexicon available inside.
+Currently, more than 200 languages have lexicon available inside.
 Other languages will use G2P instead.

 ```python
 In [1]: from transphone import read_tokenizer